cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 gaiacli tx staking delegate <validatorAddress> <amountToBond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

+// Redelegate a certain amount of Atoms from a validator to another
+// Can only be used if already bonded to a validator
+// Redelegation takes effect immediately, there is no waiting period to redelegate
+// After a redelegation, no other redelegation can be made from the account for the next 3 weeks
+// ex value for flags: <stcValidatorAddress>=cosmosvaloper18thamkhnj9wz8pa4nhnp9rldprgant57pk2m8s, <amountToRedelegate>=100000000uatom, <gasPrice>=0.025uatom

+gaiacli tx staking redelegate <srcValidatorAddress> <destValidatorAddress> <amountToRedelegate> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

 // Withdraw all rewards
 // ex value for flag: <gasPrice>=0.025uatom